 Ideal for use with Hydraulic Fracturing

 LOGISTICALLY FLEXIBLE WITH REAL-TIME DATA DELIVERY – Wireless Seismic’s technology is ideal for monitoring seismic energy released during hydraulic fracturing operations, providing the real-time data delivery of a cabled system with the logistical flexibility of wireless technology.
-Fracturing environments are crowded and their geometry is irregular, making the wireless RT2 and RT3 the perfect system solutions for these operations.
+Fracturing environments are crowded and their geometry is irregular, making the wireless RT2 the perfect system solutions for these operations.

 Sensors can be placed as needed and lines can cross roads, rails, rivers, and ponds without having to compromise the survey or inhibit the passage of frack-related vehicles.
 Because the system is wireless, the arrays can be wheel spoke or grid shaped with arbitrary distances between adjacent lines.
 Our systems eliminate the logistic problems of stringing cables in a congested environment, while removing the delays associated with conventional, autonomous recording systems.